facebook/proxygen/README.md

 ### Documentation

 We use Doxygen for Proxygen's internal documentation.
-You can generate a copy of these docs by running `doxygen Doxyfile` from the project root.
+You can generate a copy of these docs by running `Doxygen Doxyfile` from the project root.
 You'll want to look at `html/namespaceproxygen.html` to start.
 This will also generate `folly` documentation.